for IT-Services of IT-LINUXMAKER Andreas Günther Status 01.04.2018

 6 Prices and terms of payment

-The IT services shall be payable and charged at the fixed price specified in the individual contract after termination or upon agreement of the remuneration on a time and material basis, unless a different invoice has been agreed in the contract.
+The IT services are due and payable weekly or monthly at the fixed price listed in the individual contract after the end of the agreement or on the basis of time and material compensation, unless another invoicing is agreed in the contract.

 Estimated estimates for IT services on a time and material basis, in particular in cost estimates (offers) are non-binding.
 The reimbursement is based on the actual costs incurred.
 The estimation of the quantities and time estimates is based on an assessment of the scope of services carried out to the best of our knowledge.

 VAT will be charged at the rate of VAT applicable at the time of the service.